- Enroll Now

 - Forms and Documents

-This disability plan is specifically designed for IUOE Local 399 members to help them protect their income and assets in the event of a disability or illness.
-Since January 1, 2004 IUOE Local 399 brothers and sisters have received over $230,000 in benefits from this program which has helped them keep their bills paid during periods of disability or illness.
+This disability plan is specifically designed for IUOE Local 399 members to help them protect their income and assets in the event of a disability.

-- Immediately when my bank account changes for the purpose of premium collection
+Immediately when my bank account or credit card information changes for the purpose of premium collection

 I understand that failure to notify Group Benefit Associates in a timely manner of any of the above listed changes can affect my participation in the plan or the benefits I am eligible to receive under the plan.

 Group Benefit Associates has teamed together with Hartford Life and Accident Insurance Company to bring you this program.
-The Hartford is the insurance carrier for the policy and processes all claims and Group Benefit Associates is the TPA (third-party administrator) responsible for premium collection and remittance.
+The Hartford is the insurance carrier for the policy and processes all claims and Group Benefit Associates is the third-party administrator responsible for premium collection and remittance.

 Short Term Disability (STD)